kitze/awesome-conference-practices/README.md

 * State how long the talks are.
 For some people this can be a big deciding factor due to the topic of their talk.
 * If you have a theme in mind for the event, say so!
+* Publish talk title suggestions, if you can think of some.
+It might help some first-timers over the hurdle when they know what topics will be appreciated.
 * Don't expect a preview or run through of the talk as part of the selection process.
-A lot of people will either still be working on the talk not have written it yet.
+A lot of people will either still be working on the talk, or not have written it yet.
 * Say how many spots you're looking to fill.
 Break this down by how many you're inviting and how many you'll be selecting from the CFP.
 * Don't start announcing the lineup before you've emailed everyone who responded to the CFP.
 It really sucks to find out that you didn't get accepted by seeing the lineup being announced.
 * Clearly state when the CFP closes and when the applicants should hear back from you.
-If dates slip, let people know rather than keep them in the dark
+If dates slip, let people know rather than keep them in the dark.
+* Doing blind selection of the talks?
+Good for you!
+Also: let people know and ask them not to include any hints to their identity in their abstracts.

 ## 📧️ The Bible Email™️